City Lit bookbinding

 The course is aimed at beginners or those who wish to revise basic skills and build up their knowledge of techniques.

-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
-You will be asked to take part in a small group presentation on a contemporary or historical binder chosen by your group.
+You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information and you should be able to use numbers and be able to do simple measurements and calculations for measuring.
+You may be invited to take part in group presentations and discussions on contemporary or historical binding during the course.

 How will I be taught, and will there be any work outside the class?